Avoid a debt

 Tax refund garnishee

-If you owe us money, we may ask the Australian Taxation Office (ATO) to help us get it back.
+If you owe us money, we may ask the ATO to help us get it back.
 We can ask them to withhold or give us some or all of your tax refund or available credit.
-If we do we’ll send you a Recovery of your Centrelink debt letter.
+If we do, we’ll send you a Recovery of money you owe us letter.

 Our Tax Garnishee Program Protocol has information about data matching.
 It’s for people who have outstanding debts.

 If you aren't repaying your debt, we may issue a Departure Prohibition Order.
 It will stop you from leaving Australia until you pay your debt in full or enter an acceptable payment arrangement.

 We don’t need a court order to stop you from leaving Australia.